There are many kinds of succulents you can grow:

-Before planting succulents or handling spiny plants it is best to put on an old glove for protection from the fine spines.
+Before planting an indoor succulent or handling spiny cactus it is best to put on an old glove for protection from the fine spines.

 Watering And Fertilizing

-After the plants are potted, set them in pans of water until moisture begins to show on the soil surface.
+After your houseplant is potted, set them in pans of water until moisture begins to show on the soil surface.

-Succulents prefer sun (a south-facing window) which will intensify the variegated coloration of many of them.
+Succulents prefer sun (a south window) which will intensify the variegated coloration of many of them.

-Most succulents are desert plants and should be watered with care.
+Most succulents come from desert locations and should be watered with care.